nextstrain/nextstrain.org/static-site/content/docs/05-contributing/04-development.md

 title: "Contributing to augur & auspice development"
 ---

-Augur, Auspice & all other components of the nextstrain eco-system are 100% open source.
+Augur, Auspice & all other components of the Nextstrain ecosystem are 100% open source.
-We welcome contributions in the form of pull requests, using github "issues" to tell us about bugs or potential imrpovements.
+We welcome contributions in the form of pull requests, using GitHub "issues" to tell us about bugs or potential improvements.
 You're welcome to [email us](mailto:hello@nextstrain.org) with any thoughts or suggestions.